Why Study Alcohol and Other Drugs (AOD)?

 The Benefits of Studying with Hader Institute of Education

 Choosing the right provider matters.
-At Hader Institute of Education, we combine academic excellence with real-world relevance:
+At Hader, we combine quality training with real-world relevance:

-- Nationally accredited qualifications under the Australian Qualifications Framework (AQF)
+- Nationally recognised qualifications under the Australian Qualifications Framework (AQF)

-- Flexible online learning tailored for adult students
+- Flexible online learning designed for adult learners

 - Experienced trainers with backgrounds in AOD, mental health, and community services

-- Dedicated student support, from enrolment to graduation
+- Dedicated learner support, from enrolment to graduation

-We believe in empowering people to turn compassion into a career.
-Whether you’re starting out or looking to advance, Hader gives you the tools, knowledge, and confidence to make a meaningful impact.
+We believe in helping people turn compassion into a career.
+Whether you're starting out or looking to advance, Hader gives you the tools, knowledge, and confidence to make a meaningful impact.

 How to Get Started